vmware-tanzu-labs/educates-training-platform/docs/workshop-content/working-on-content.md

 In order to do this, and avoid having to still push the image to a public image registry on the internet, you will need to deploy an image registry to your local Kubernetes cluster where Educates is being run.
 For a basic deployment of an image registry in a local cluster access would usually be insecure.
 This will mean that you have to configure the Kubernetes cluster to trust the insecure registry.
 This may be difficult to do depending on the Kubernetes cluster being used, but makes for quicker turnaround as you will not have to push or pull the custom workshop image across the public internet.

 Once the custom workshop image built locally has been pushed to the local image registry, the image reference in the workshop definition can be set to pull it from the local registry in the same cluster.
-To ensure that the custom workshop image is always pulled for a new workshop session if updated, use the ``latest`` to when tagging and pushing the image to the local registry.
+To ensure that the custom workshop image is always pulled for a new workshop session if updated, use the ``latest`` tag when tagging and pushing the image to the local registry.